Loud160/Carduino/README.md

 <BR><BR><BR>

-## Pin macros
+**Pin macros**<br>
-Note that you don't have to use the digital pin numbers to refer to the pins.
-You can also use some predefined macros that maps "Arduino pins" to the port and port number:
+You don't have to use the digital pin numbers to reference each of your Arduinos pins.
+You can also use predefined macros that maps "Arduino pins" to the port and port number:<BR>
 ```c++
 // Use PIN_PE0 macro to refer to pin PE0 (Arduino pin 0)
 digitalWrite(PIN_PE0, HIGH);